-The CDBG-Mitigation funds provided to the state are allocated to cover the cost of purchasing properties in areas identified by the state and local partners as being at-risk for future storm damage and housing incentives.
-CDBG-DR Florence funds and CDBG-MIT funds will support the housing counseling effort to assist Strategic Buyout applicants in selecting the best subsequent housing option, providing homeownership, renter, and credit enhancement training and counseling, and advising on incentive amounts.
-NCORR may elect to use activity delivery costs from the SBP allocation when a buyout is successful to deliver housing counseling.
+The CDBG-MIT funds provided to the state are allocated to cover the cost of purchasing properties in areas identified by the state and local partners as being at-risk for future storm damage and housing incentives.
+CDBG-MIT funds will support the housing counseling effort to assist Strategic Buyout applicants in selecting the best subsequent housing option, providing homeownership, renter, and credit enhancement training and counseling, and advising on incentive amounts.
 NCORR will administer and manage the Strategic Buyout Program.
-Housing Counseling services are expected to be delivered in coordination with the North Carolina Housing Coalition (NCHC) network of housing counseling agencies.
+Housing Counseling services are delivered in coordination with the North Carolina Housing Coalition (NCHC) network of housing counseling agencies.
 Individuals interested in the Housing Counseling Program should also read the Hurricane Florence CDBG-DR Action Plan for more details.
 That plan is available at https://rebuild.nc.gov/action-plans.